Jigsaw-Code/outline-apps/src/cordova/apple/README.md

 <img width="1371" alt="image" src="https://github.com/Jigsaw-Code/outline-client/assets/113565/812c9e14-be11-4a64-b90f-58a4bac138b1">

-Tip: you can **save searches** in the Console app.
+> 💡 Tip: You can **save searches** in the MacOS Console app.

-For forther debugging, you can include relevant messages from the Network Extension subsystem:
+For further debugging, you can include relevant messages from the Network Extension subsystem:
 ```sh
 log stream  --info --predicate 'senderImagePath contains "Outline.app" or (processImagePath contains "Outline.app" and subsystem contains "com.apple.networkextension")'
 ```